Home โ€บ Destinations โ€บ Europe โ€บ Greece

 One of the most famous stores here is Pantopoleion, a 300-year-old Mykonian shop with organic food and natural cosmetics.
 You will enjoy the stroll through narrow alleys filled with beautiful flower arrangements.

-Thanks to many restaurants, bars and nightclubs, Matoyianni street is also the best nightlife spot on the Mykonos.
+Thanks to many restaurants, bars, and nightclubs, Matoyianni street is also the best nightlife spot on Mykonos.

 8. Taste the Best Mykonian Wines

 Greece is known worldwide as a great wine-producing region.
-Because of the Mediterranean climate, the Crete, Peloponnese, Rhodes, Santorini and Mykonos feature ideal conditions for vineyards growth.
+Because of the Mediterranean climate, Crete, Peloponnese, Rhodes, Santorini and Mykonos feature ideal conditions for vineyard growth.

 The most famous wines from Mykonos are Paraportiano white wine, Veggera rose and the sweet red wine, Heliophilos.

-You can book a wine tasting tour and visit the best wineries at Mykonos, such as Mykonos Vioma and the Mykonian Farm.
-You can learn how wine is made, taste the local wines and enjoy delicious Mykonian food while listening to traditional Greek music.
+You can book a wine tasting tour and visit the best wineries in Mykonos, such as Mykonos Vioma and the Mykonian Farm.
+On the tour, you can learn how wine is made, taste the local wines, and enjoy delicious Mykonian food while listening to traditional Greek music.

 9. Enjoy a Mykonos Sailing Tour